Benzophenone: Radical anion

 Generally sodium is used as the alkali metal.
 Sodium-benzophenone ketyl is used in the purification of organic solvents, particularly ethers, because it reacts with water and oxygen to give non-volatile products.
 Adsorbents such as alumina, silica gel, and especially molecular sieves are superior and far safer.
 The sodium-benzophenone method is common since it gives a visual indication that water, oxygen, and peroxides are absent from the solvent.
 Large scale purification may be more economical using devices which utilize adsorbents such as the aforementioned alumina or molecular sieves.
 The ketyl is soluble in the organic solvent being dried, which leads to faster purification.
 In comparison, sodium is insoluble, and its heterogeneous reaction is much slower.
-When excess alkali metal is present a second reduction may occur, resulting in a color transformation from deep blue to purple:
+When excess alkali metal is present a second reduction may occur.
+The twice reduced specie presents as a clear red (extra-dry) solution.
+A color transformation from deep opaque blue (pure once-reduced benzophenone) to red with stages of opaque purple, indicate a mix of anion and bisanion.